 Ironically, I don’t know of any websites, devoted to environmentalism (for lack of a better word), that I can enthusiastically endorse (that meet my high standards [e.g. are holistic enough]).
 Perhaps, in the future, that will change (e.g. when I have the funding to be able to better search the internet).
 In the meantime, here is an annotated list of some other links, which I believe are worth mentioning.

-www.alternativeradio.org Order a copy of Helen Caldicott’s speech “Saving the Planet.”
-It is my wish that someday a philanthropist will buy the rights to this speech outright, and allow everyone to hear it free; but in the meantime, you can purchase it here.
+www.alternativeradio.org Perhaps someday a philanthropist will buy the rights to Helen Caldicott’s “Saving the Planet” speech outright and allow anyone to listen to it free of charge.
+But in the meantime, you can purchase it here.
 In the “SELECT AN ARCHIVED PROGRAM” drop down box, scroll down to “Saving the Planet,” for CD, transcript or MP3 purchase information.

 www.ffrf.org The website of the Freedom from Religion Foundation.

-The link I had here is now defunct … but you can view Julia Sweeney’s one-woman Los Angeles show, “Letting Go of God,” by playing the video titled “Julia Sweeney – Letting Go of God,” on the YouTube channel Avsz Efst.
-This show is great!
-You can also listen to Jill Sobule’s delightfully infectious theme song, by playing the video titled “Theme from film version of ‘Letting Go of God,’ ” on the YouTube channel Juliasweeney.
+The link I had here is now defunct … however, you can view Julia Sweeney’s one-woman Los Angeles show, “Letting Go of God,” by playing the “Julia Sweeney – Letting Go of God,” video on the Avsz Efst YouTube channel .
+(Separately, you can listen to Jill Sobule’s delightfully infectious theme song, by playing the “Theme from film version of ‘Letting Go of God,’ ” video on the Juliasweeney YouTube channel.)

 thebricktestament.com/home.html An alternative way to read the Bible.
 (See also thebrickbible.com)

 ItGetsBetter.Org As sex columnist Dan Savage stated in a column after the suicide of Billy Lucas, a gay Indiana teenager: “I wish I could have talked to this kid for five minutes … I wish I could have told him that, however bad things were, however isolated and alone he was, it gets better.”
 That’s the basic idea behind the creation of ItGetsBetter.Org — it allows people to do just that.
-[This website has changed quite a bit.
-I prefer the way it used to be.]
+[I much prefer the older version of this website.]

 www.worldometers.info Very interesting.